Cecil William Davidge

-Cecil William Davidge (28 March 1863 – 16 January 1936) was a professor of English, author and Freemason.
-Davidge was the father of the barrister and academic Cecil Vere Davidge and grandfather of Olympic rower Christopher Davidge.
+Cecil William Davidge (28 March 1863 – 16 January 1936) was a British academic and writer who spent much of his career in Japan.
+He was professor of English at the University of Commerce in Kobe and an active promoter of Freemasonry in Japan.

+He was the father of the barrister and academic Cecil Vere Davidge and grandfather of Olympic rower Christopher Davidge.

-Early life
+Early life and education

-Davidge was born on 28 March 1863 the only son of Frederick William Davidge and his wife, Harriet Julia Frances Ponsonby, daughter of the Major General the Hon.
+Davidge was born in London on 28 March 1863, the only son of Frederick William Davidge and Harriet Julia Frances Ponsonby, a daughter of Major-General the Hon.
 Sir Frederick Ponsonby.

-He was educated at Hurstpierpoint College, followed by University College London where he received a Bachelor of Arts degree in English, and Durham University where he received a Master of Arts degree in English.
+He was educated at Hurstpierpoint College and studied at University College London, where he graduated with a BA in English, and subsequently received his MA in English from Durham University.
+His submitted essay was joint winner of Durham's Barry Theological Prize in 1884.